 The Group has in place a risk management process to identify, evaluate and manage significant risks impacting the Group.
 The process is supported by procedures, methodologies and evaluation criteria to ensure clarity and consistency of application across the Group.
 The Board has delegated its authority to the Risk Management Committee (RMC) to formulate, review and determine the level of risk tolerance.
 The process requires management to comprehensively identify and assess all types of risks in terms of likelihood, velocity and magnitude of impact as well as to identify and evaluate the adequacy and application of mechanisms in place to manage, mitigate, avoid or eliminate these risks.
 The process encompasses assessments and evaluations at business unit process level before being examined on a Group perspective.

-A briefing is presented to the Audit and Risk Management Committee on the significant risks impacting the Group and the measures taken by the RMC and management to address and manage such risks.
+A briefing is presented to the Audit and Risk Management Committee by the RMC on the significant risks impacting the Group and the measures taken by the RMC and the Management to address and manage such risks.
 It also highlights residual exposures along with an appropriate management action plan to manage or mitigate such exposures.
 Any internal or external changes that may significantly impact the risks and controls spectrum is also highlighted.

-The Board annually reviews and discussed with RMC and management at Board meetings, the potential risk and risk tolerance.
-The Board recognizes the importance of risk management, as such the control processes are reviewed by the RMC on an ongoing basis for identification and mitigation of the major risks within the Group.
+The Board annually reviews and discusses with the Audit and Risk Management Committee and the Management at Board meetings, the potential risk and risk tolerance level.
+The Board recognizes the importance of risk management, and as such, the control processes are reviewed by the RMC on an ongoing basis for identification and mitigation of the major risks within the Group.